ghc-proposals/ghc-proposals/proposals/0000-small-primitives.rst

 I would like to implement this (but might need some guidance :).

+I believe GHC's current calling convention would have to be slightly amended: for smaller primitives, the caller would widen the values to full register widths and callee narrow them back.
+This is essentially what ``ghccc`` (`LLVM's calling convention for GHC`_) already does.

+This might require changing ``CmmCat`` (part of ``CmmType``) to differentiate between signed and unsigned values, so that we know whether we need to use sign- or zero-extend.

+An alternative would be to create a new calling convention to try to avoid the widening/narrowing, but so far all my attempts seemed overly complicated (due to, e.g., 32-bit x86 having the unfortunate limitation that not all registers have their lower 8-bits for use)

-AFAICS this would require changing the following pieces of GHC (please comment if you know of any more places!):
+Other than that, this proposal would require changing the following pieces of GHC (please comment if you know of any more places!):

 - Primops file (``compiler/prelude/primops.txt.pp``)